Here is a list of the expenses typically incurred by a Buyer of Residential Property in Ontario.

 6. Moving Costs

 Moving costs vary depending upon the distance moved and the weight and volume of possessions moved.
-It is wise to get an estimate from more than one mover.
-It is also wise to book your mover well in advance of closing.
+It is wise to get an estimate from more than one mover, and to book your mover well in advance of closing.
+Especially if your closing date is the first of the month, in prime moving season.

 7. Insurance Policies

-An option to consider is obtaining a closing insurance policy (about $40) and/or a home warranty policy ($230-$350).
+An option to consider is obtaining a closing insurance policy and/or a home warranty policy.
 As well, you will need property insurance and occupier’s liability insurance.
 Contact an insurer well in advance of closing in order to ascertain the costs, and to have the policies in place at closing.

 Not all types of Ownership are built the same.
 Depending on what type of property you want to own, you may have added expenses: